 Click HERE to read more about MÂCHÉ and find a list of all the benefits that MÂCHÉ provides for Minnesota home educators - both members and non-members.

-Your MÂCHÉ membership makes it possible for us to continue providing services for YOU and other home educators throughout Minnesota.
+Your MÂCHÉ partnership makes it possible for us to continue providing services for YOU and other home educators throughout Minnesota.